LeoMerc/LeoMerc/Readme.md

 Student at Instituto Tecnologico de Tijuana, enrolled for a major in Systems Engineering (6th Semester)

-Proficient in C# .NET frameworks, SQL (SQL SERVER / MYSQL), HTML and able to work with Javascript, React, CSS, C++ and Kotlin.
+Proficient in C# .NET frameworks, SQL (SQL SERVER / MYSQL), HTML, CSS, Javascript, Dart and able to work with React, C++ and Kotlin.